 Temporarily Switching Namespaces

-You can specify a namespace in a single command using the -n
+You can specify a namespace in a single command using the -n flag:

-in every command, you can set a default namespace for the current context:
+To avoid specifying -n in every command, you can set a default namespace for the current context:

-kubectl config set-context –current –namespace=my-namespace
+kubectl config set-context --current --namespace=devCode language: JavaScript (javascript)kubectl config set-context –current –namespace=my-namespace

-kubectl config view --minify | grep namespace
+kubectl config view --minify | grep namespaceCode language: PHP (php)Conclusion

-, and namespace switching will enhance your efficiency when managing Kubernetes clusters.
+Mastering kubectl get pods, kubectl config use-context, and namespace switching will enhance your efficiency when managing Kubernetes clusters.
 The ability to monitor pod statuses, switch contexts seamlessly, and manage namespaces is crucial for developers and DevOps engineers working with Kubernetes.
 By integrating these commands into your workflow, you’ll gain deeper insights and better control over your Kubernetes environments.